15 Adventurous Things to Do in Chiapas, Mexico

 Chiapas has become one of my absolute favorite Mexican states.
 There are simply so many adventurous things to do in Chiapas that will fill your heart with wonder and awe.

-You can marvel at incredible cascading waterfalls, stroll charming cobblestone streets in highland towns, immerse yourself into colorful indigenous cultures, get lost in the Lacandon jungle, explore ancient Mayan ruins, and so much more.
+You can marvel at incredible cascading waterfalls, stroll charming cobblestone streets in highland towns, immerse yourself in colorful indigenous cultures, get lost in the Lacandon jungle, explore ancient Mayan ruins, and so much more.

 15 Adventurous Things to Do in Chiapas, Mexico

-Before we dive into this amazing list of things to do in Chiapas, first you should know how best to navigate this state and visit all these locations.
+Before we dive into this amazing list of things to do in Chiapas, you should know how best to navigate this state and visit all these locations.

 You will first land at Tuxtla Gutiérrez Airport (TGZ).
 If you plan on driving a lot in the state, I suggest going ahead and renting a car from the airport since you will get the best rates (it also makes it easier if your return trip is departing from TGZ).

-Next, while Chiapas is extremely safe, there are some roads that you should avoid driving yourself.
-For example, avoid driving on your own to Palenque.
-The route is long, curvy, and the Zapatista (EZLN) political group controls part of the territory and can sometimes ask vehicles to stop on the highway for bribes.
-Nothing to be scared of, but just so you know that some trips will be better off if you book them through a tour agency from San Cristobal.
+The route is long, curvy, and the Zapatista (EZLN) political group controls part of the territory and will sometimes ask vehicles to stop on the highway for bribes.
+Nothing to be scared of, but some trips will be better off if you book them through a tour agency from San Cristobal.

 Second, most of these places can be visited on a day trip from San Cris, but I’d highly recommend planning multi-day trips because they each deserve at least 1-2 full days to explore.
 The longer day trips (i.e. to Palenque or to El Chiflón) are also quite exhausting, lasting often 12 hours or more, and don’t allow you enough “free time” to explore.